DistrictOfJoban/JCM-Docs/docs/players/blocks/mtr_trespass_sign.md

 - jsblock:mtr_trespass_sign
 ---

-A **MTR Trespass Signage** is a decoration block in Joban Client Mod.
+A **MTR Trespass Signage** is a block in Joban Client Mod, reminding passengers to not trespass between tracks.

 ## Crafting Recipe
 <div class="crafting">